Unlock the secrets to creating a warm and generous brand, from color palettes and typefaces to icons and illustrations.

 Voice: Reassuring, gentle and supportive

 Brands of the Caregiver archetype are often found in the education, charity or specially healthcare sectors.
-Their brand image is delicate and friendly, they try to be close to their users with an optimistic message.
+Their brand image is delicate and friendly, trying to be close to their users with an optimistic message.

 Some good examples of the Caregiver archetype would be brands like WWF, Pampers, TOMS, Actimel or Johnson & Johnson.
 The reason a brand like WWF is the perfect example of this archetype is because it shares the exact same values of integrity, respect and love.